In July 2021, we partnered with ProInspire to bring you the "Talent Matters Remix," a joint 3-part series of episodes on the Fund the People Podcast!

 - Then we're joined by Stephen Bauer.
 Stephen is the COO at Public Allies, which is one of the most amazing AmeriCorps organizations out there supporting the development of leaders of color young people in communities, working towards social change, and he's just a terrific leader holding down the fort at public allies at the national office.
 When I met him, he was working at a group that's now called the Nonprofit Leadership Alliance.
 And while there he helped to develop the Nonprofit Workforce Coalition.

-- The third part of our series will feature Michele Booth Cole.
-Michele is a long-serving Executive Director at Safe Shores, The DC Children’s Advocacy Center and Michele is just an exemplary executive director.
-She wrote in the Talent Matters blog series, and speaks with us about, how she’s intentionally created an organizational culture at Safe Shores that supports and develops the staff.
+- The third part of our series featured Michele Booth Cole.
+Michele is a long-serving Executive Director at Safe Shores, The DC Children's Advocacy Center and Michele is just an exemplary executive director.
+She wrote in the Talent Matters blog series and speaks with us about, how she’s intentionally created an organizational culture at Safe Shores that supports and develops the staff.

-So that’s my big news.
-I also wanted to also share a few thoughts on Season 2 of the Podcast so far — and give you a bit of a preview of what’s coming beyond July.
+I also wanted to also share a few thoughts on Season 2 of the Podcast so far -- and give you a bit of a preview of what's coming beyond July.

 On Season 1 of our podcast focused on framing the problem that faces the nonprofit workforce.
 We defined that problem as a chronic deficit of investment in our workforce.